LeToNode/Play2.0-CN-doc/gettingStarted/IDE.md

 # Setting-up your preferred IDE

 Working with Play is easy.
-You don’t even need a sophisticated IDE as Play compiles and refreshes the modifications you make to your source files automatically.
-So you can easily work using a simple text editor.
+You don’t even need a sophisticated IDE, because Play compiles and refreshes the modifications you make to your source files automatically, so you can easily work using a simple text editor.

 However, using a modern Java or Scala IDE provides cool productivity features like auto-completion, on-the-fly compilation, assisted refactoring and debugging.